rakshitmehra/event-listing/README.md

 ---

 Thank you for your contributions!
-Your efforts help improve StartConnect Hub and support our mission to empower startups and investors.
+Your efforts help improve Event Listing App.
 Happy hacking! 🚀✨